What are the differences between the onsite and online (with marking) courses?

-Why do I have to pick a time slot for the online (with marking) course?
+Why do I have to pick an option for case submission for the online (with marking) course?

-In order to ensure timely feedback for the practice cases you write during the course, we need you to commit to a specific time slot in order to ensure that we have marking availability.
+In order to ensure timely feedback for the practice cases you write during the course, we need you to commit to a specific set of submission deadlines in order to ensure that we have marking availability.

 What are the onsite course hours?

 Course hours are typically from 9am to 5pm each day.

 What is the dress code for the onsite course?